-During calendar year 2018, the Department sponsored six Rape Aggression Defense (RAD) programs, and has conducted an additional three classes during 2019.
+During calendar years 2018 and 2019, the Department sponsored 10 Rape Aggression Defense (RAD) programs.
 RAD is a comprehensive self-defense course for women and includes situational awareness, prevention, risk reduction and avoidance, and progresses to the basics of hands-on defense training.
 The RAD system is dedicated to teaching women defensive concepts and techniques against various types of assault by utilizing easy, effective, and proven self-defense tactics.
 The system of realistic defense provides women with the knowledge to make an educated decision about resistance.

 Due to the unfortunate trend of mass shootings occurring in businesses and schools throughout the country, the Police Department has been offering active shooter training seminars.
-During calendar year 2018, the Department participated in 15 active shooter trainings with over 500 attendees, and has conducted an additional two training sessions, including over 120 attendees, during 2019.
-The Department has also conducted three safety presentations with local businesses, two fraud education presentations for seniors, and two domestic violence presentations with the New American groups.
+During calendar years 2018 and 2019, the Department participated in 25 active shooter trainings with over 800 attendees.
+The Department has also conducted six safety presentations with local businesses, 15 fraud education presentations for seniors, and seven domestic violence presentations with the New American groups.